 - Position and block the tag.
 Position the tag unit as close to the main unit as possible at its intended location.
 Use a hitch jack to obtain approximate leveling and install pier supports according to Set the Home, STEP 2.
 POSITION HOME SECTION (p.
-30).
+29).
 Determine whether the tag and main unit floors are designed to line up flush or are offset by a step and adjust the tag pier heights accordingly. - 2.
 Level the unit.
-Using a water level (p.34), verify that the piers are level.
+Using a water level (p.33), verify that the piers are level.
 The elevation of all points along the lower flange of the I-beam should be no more than 3/8 inches from the desired height and should not deviate more than 3/4 inches overall. - 3.
 Connect floors.
 If the floor of the tag unit is level with main unit floor, connect the floors together as described in STEP 5.
 CONNECT FLOORS (p.
-39).
+36).
+If the floors are offset, use the connection detail shown in Figure 28, fastening the angle iron to the tag unit with minimum 5/16" x 3" lag screws or #8 x 3" wood screws.
+Match fastener spacing and quantity to that used for the connection of the angle iron to the main unit. - 4.
 Connect walls.
-Secure the tag unit walls to the main unit sidewall using #8 x 4" screws at 12 inches o.c. (see Figure 34).
+Secure the tag unit walls to the main unit sidewall using #8 x 4" screws at 12 inches o.c. (see Figure 29).
 The sheathing shown in the detail may not be included by the manufacturer.
 If included, the sheathing over the last stud bay was tacked in place at the factory for easy removal at the site.
 Once the wall connections are complete, re-install the sheathing and complete the siding installation.

-Connect roofs.
+5. Connect roofs.
 Connect the tag unit roof to the main unit roof using #10 x 5" screws or 3/8" x 6" lag screws, toe screwed at each main unit vertical structural member (stud or truss) location.
-See Figure 35 for flush roof connections
+See Figure 30 for flush roof connections and Figure 31 for roof connections with an offset greater than two inches.
+Roof connections with an offset less than two inches do not require screws.